zinzy/zinzy.website-v2/_notes/bookmarks.md

 ---
 category: "Lists"
+excerpt: "In lieu of an RSS reader, I prefer maintaining a list of URLs that I like to visit from time to time"
 ---
-In lieu of an RSS reader, I prefer maintaining a list of URLs that I like to visit from time to time.

 ### Friends
 - [Annelie Wambeek](https://www.anneliewambeek.com)